Continuous Attractor Networks for Laplace Neural Manifolds: Discussion

 \subsection{Limitations of this approach}

 Our attractor network acts as a good approximator of a Laplace transform within a certain limited regime.
 In particular, the approximation breaks down at small times $|t - \tau|$, near the singularity at $t = \tau$, due to the network's inability to support arbitrarily large time derivatives.
+To a large extent, this is an unavoidable consequence of a neural implementation of the equations---there is no way to reach $\log 0$ in a neural network.
+There are of course lower limits to the time scales at which the nervous system operates.
+For instance in the entorhinal cortex and hippocampus, theta oscillations of 4-8~Hz set a lower limit to the time scale that can be represented on a continuous timeline \citep{HassEtal02,Buzs05}.
 In our setup, we limit the magnitude of $\feedback(n)$ to $\feedback_\mathrm{max}$, meaning that the edge velocity approaches a constant at $t \rightarrow \tau$ instead of diverging as in Eq.~\ref{eq:desired_velocity_vs_t}.
 This could correspond to a limitation in the ability to represent times in the very near past or future.
 At the other extreme, the approximation also breaks down at large $|t - \tau|$ because noise overwhelms the signal of small time derivatives.
 At large enough $|t - \tau|$, the edge would cease to move at the desired slow speed and would instead diffuse randomly.
 This could correspond to an inability to represent times in the very distant past or future.